HAL24K/mongodb-training/README.md

 The customer has two properties which need to be updated and saved back to the `customers` collection.
 Add an appropriate update statement.

 Use the data below to insert a new customer and a new order.
+Note: when inserting the customer, the id of the new customer will be returned in the API response.

 #### Example Data